OnyxCorpInt/xtamtmpl/README.md

   configfile: <snipped base64 encoded key value pairs>
 ```

 It's helpful to put all of the XTAM configuration that will be common to all init containers into a shared Kubernetes `Secret` object.
 This could include credentials and XTAM server URLs.
-Depending on how your XTAM records are organized, you can also include the folder ID.
+Depending on how your XTAM records are organized, you can also include the container ID.
 An example of the xtamtmpl config file:

 ---